 In cases of suspension from school, the Headmaster shall present the family with the reasons and evidence for suspension and provide the family with an informal opportunity to respond.
 The parent/guardian will receive a formal written notice of suspension.
 Depending on the severity of the offense, the student's past behavior, and other circumstances, the school may choose to impose inschool or out-of-school suspension.
 There is no right to appeal a short-term (less than 10 days) suspension imposed by the school.
-There will be no corporal punishment of students at the Academy, though staff may use reasonable, necessary force to restrain a violent, disruptive, or disobedient student.
+There will be no corporal punishment of students, though staff may use reasonable, necessary force to restrain a student who is harming themselves or others.